timvideos/getting-started/README.md

 # Don't commit to the base repository!

-Make edits to the wiki section (link on the left on github), they should be pushed to the main repo.
+Make edits to the wiki section (link on the right on github), they should be pushed to the main repo.